 It can be difficult to understand how the relationship between the different levels and open space between floors will all work together when looking at a two-dimensional drawing.
 Each staircase will display the location of the staircase, any features under the stairs (storage closets etc.) as well as the direction of the stairs, marked with an UP or DN and a directional arrow.
 The second floor is often open in some area to view the floor below, and this area will be labeled with a “Open to below”, as with the example above.
 Other elements will be clearly labeled, such as the railing on the second floor.
 The jagged line shown on the stairs of the main floor and basement plan is simply there to indicate the divide between the levels.

 The various walls, outside doors and windows will be indicated by different lines and icons.
 Shaded areas are used to show different features, such as pillars and or structural beams, and sometimes space around different features such as the shower is needed due to the plumbing required behind the walls.
 Dotted lines, shown between the Kitchen and Great Room indicate a trimmed opening.
 The various windows will be indicated by various rectangles that indicate the size and number of window panes there are.

 Throughout the floor plan, you will see various features indicated with ‘optional’.
 For example, the OPT. fireplace in the Great Room or OPT. pantry in the Kitchen.
 The optional features and pricing can be discussed with your design consultant.

 13. Unfinished basement

-We find that the best way to really visualize your space is to use a combination of our renderings, model homes or vignettes where available as well as the help of our sales and decor professionals.
+We find that the best way to really visualize your space is to use a combination of our renderings, model homes or vignettes where available as well as the help of our sales and design professionals.
 Start by visualizing yourself walking in the front door and take yourself through the home to really understand how your space will work, look and feel.
 Not every design will work for your lifestyle or living situation and that’s okay.
-And of course, if you have any questions, were always here to help you find the home that works for you.
+And of course, if you have any questions, we’re always here to help you find the home that works for you.